Best Piercing Retainers for Work: Hide Every Piercing Professionally

 Best option: Flesh-tone silicone single-flare plugs, or skin-colour acrylic eyelets

-For smaller stretches (up to 8mm/0g roughly), flesh-tone silicone plugs or acrylic eyelets blend surprisingly well with most skin tones from a few feet away.
-Larger stretches are harder to fully conceal: a flesh-tone plug minimises visibility but doesn’t disappear entirely.
-Avoid silicone in any stretch that isn’t fully stabilised: silicone should only go in a completely healed, fully settled stretch.
+For smaller stretches (up to roughly 8mm / 0g), flesh-tone plugs or discreet healed-only options can blend surprisingly well with many skin tones from a few feet away.
+Larger stretches are harder to fully conceal: a flesh-tone plug minimises visibility but does not disappear entirely.
+Avoid silicone in any stretch that is not fully stabilised.

 Glass retainers for stretched ears are non-porous and excellent for healed stretches, though they come in clear rather than skin tones.